fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/initiator-project-description-posting.md

 # Initiator's project description and posting

-When an initiator decides to launch a project on the PoLN protocol, the first step involves comprehensively detailing the project.
+When an initiator decides to launch a project on the PoLN protocol, the process begins with a quick introduction of the project concept.
+This often includes initial input from potential fellowships to help shape the project's direction.

+The collaboration continues as the initiator thoroughly details the project through an iterative process, using PoLN's Discord or other social platforms for ongoing input and refinement from fellowships.

+Once the brief description is finalized, the next step is the formal submission of a Request for Proposal (RFP).
+This step invites further engagement and formalizes the search for collaborations and resources.

-This detail encompasses the scope, a brief introduction, any technical specifications, the expected duration and its unit (e.g., days, weeks), the payment amount in a chosen stablecoin for the contractor, and the associated $POLN fee (which should not be less than 10% of the contractor's payment).
+The RFP details the scope, a brief introduction, any technical specifications, the expected project duration in units such as days or weeks, the payment amount in a chosen stablecoin for the contractor, and the associated $POLN fee, which should not be less than 2% of the contractor's payment.

-This entire description serves as a Request for Proposals (RFP) or a call for bids.
+This comprehensive description not only serves as an RFP but also as a call for bids, setting the stage for competitive and collaborative project development.

 ## Education and Guidelines